NarrativeTrack: Evaluating Entity-Centric Reasoning for Narrative Understanding: Introduction

-To address these gaps, we introduce \data, the novel benchmark that evaluates MLLM's narrative understanding through entity-centric, bottom-up formulation.
-Rather than assessing video understanding from top-down summaries or scene-level semantics, we decompose a video's narrative into its constituent entities, which serve as the fundamental building blocks of events.
+To address these limitations, we introduce \data, a novel benchmark designed to evaluate narrative understanding in MLLMs through an entity-centric, bottom-up formulation.
+Rather than assessing video understanding from top-down summaries or scene-level semantics, we decompose each video into its constituent entities, which serve as the fundamental building blocks of events, and evaluate how models reason about their temporal continuity and evolution.
 This design is grounded in cognitive and narratological theory~\citep{zacks2007event, cutting2016narrative}: narrative comprehension emerges from maintaining entity continuity and interpreting their evolving actions and contextual roles.
 Evaluating whether models can track how entities persist, change, and become confusable directly probes the ability to construct temporally grounded narrative structure.

-We formalize this by defining a \emph{compositional reasoning progression} (CRP), which systematically increases narrative complexity across three interdependent reasoning dimensions: (1) \textbf{entity existence} tests basic temporal continuity, evaluating whether models can track entities persistently across time; (2) \textbf{entity changes} evaluates perceptual grounding and temporal reasoning through evolving actions, scenes, and outfits, the key narrative factors~\citep{feng2025narrlv, feng2024tc}; (3) \textbf{entity ambiguity} introduces visually similar entities, challenging models to perform fine-grained perceptual disambiguation while preserving temporal coherence.
-This progression transforms narrative reasoning from single-skill testing into a compositional diagnostic, enabling a systematic evaluation of narrative understanding.
-To enable scalable construction of the entity representations that underpin CRP, we present a \emph{fully automated entity-centric pipeline} that extracts temporally grounded trajectories augmented with fine-grained attributes directly from raw videos without human supervision.
+We formalize this by defining a \emph{Compositional Reasoning Progression} (CRP), which systematically increases narrative complexity across three interdependent reasoning dimensions: (1) \textbf{entity existence} tests basic temporal continuity, evaluating whether models can track entities persistently across time; (2) \textbf{entity changes} evaluates reasoning about evolving actions, scenes, and outfits that signal narrative development~\citep{feng2025narrlv, feng2024tc}; (3) \textbf{entity ambiguity} introduces visually similar entities to challenge fine-grained perceptual disambiguation under temporal dynamics.
+This progression transforms narrative reasoning from single-skill testing into a compositional diagnostic of entity-centric reasoning, enabling a systematic evaluation of narrative understanding.
+To enable scalable construction of the entity representations that underpin CRP, we further present a \emph{fully automated entity-centric pipeline} that extracts temporally grounded trajectories augmented with fine-grained attributes directly from raw videos without human supervision.